 Meet Your Volunteer Firefighter

-San Juan Island Fire & Rescue welcomes all interested men and women ages 16 years and above to drop by the Mullis Street Station and make an appointment to see what we are all about.
+San Juan Island Fire & Rescue welcomes all interested men and women ages 16 years and above to drop by the Mullis Street Station and make and appointment to see what we are all about.
+We offer some fun ancillary positions, such as Logistics, as well.
 Look online at www.sjifire.org for lots of good information.
-Or, you could view our Facebook page: San Juan Island Fire & Rescue.
-Our phone is (360) 378-5334.
+Or you could view our Face book page: San Juan Island Fire & Rescue.
+Our phone number is 360-378-5334.
 We would be pleased to talk with you.